Watch: School bus hanging over motorway bridge after rush-hour crash

 Emergency services are responding to a serious crash involving a school bus in central Auckland - with the bus smashing through a side rail on a motorway bridge.

-Footage from the scene, on Newton Rd, shows half the bus hanging over the bridge.
+Photos and footage from the scene, on Newton Rd, shows half the bus hanging over the bridge.

 Both directions of the overbridge are now fully closed, as vehicle recovery takes place.